blockchain-group/DIRECTGO/README.md

 >> P.constraint = 'confun';
 ```

-The second parameter is an optional variable `OPTS` to customize the default settings.
+The second parameter is an optional variable, `OPTS` to customize the default settings.
 The last parameter is the bound constraints for each dimension/variable:

 ```matlab
 D (i,1) ≤ x_i ≤ D (i,2), i = 1...n;
 ```

-The latter `D` parameter is necessary for the algorithm, but can be passed to it in other ways.
+The parameter `D` is necessary for the algorithm but can be passed to it in other ways.

 ### Example of box constrained global optimization algorithm usage

 ---

-Any DIRECT-type algorithm in the **DIRECTGO** toolbox can be called in `MATLAB` using the same sequences, which are discussed earlier.
-Let’s consider the example using the *PLOR* algorithm, solving **Bukin6** test function.
+Any DIRECT-type algorithm in the **DIRECTGO** toolbox can be called in `MATLAB` using the same sequences discussed earlier.
+Let’s consider the example using the *PLOR* algorithm, solving the **Bukin6** test function.
 Figure 1. (left side) shows the **Bukin6** test function plot over its domain.
 The function should be defined as:

 ```matlab
 function y = Bukin6(x)                 % Extract info from the function